Inspiration

 ✅ Settlement Accepted

-The dashboard exposes conflict counts, retry depth, and resolution metrics so engineers can observe contention behavior directly.
+The dashboard visualizes conflict counts, retry depth, and successful recovery so engineers can observe contention instead of treating it as hidden database behavior.

 Challenges we ran into